 How Can I Convert a Traditional Partnership to an LLP?

-Transferring your business from a traditional partnership to a limited liability partnership (LLP) doesn’t require a lengthy or complicated procedure.
+Transferring your business from a traditional partnership to an LLP (Limited Liability Partnership) doesn’t require a lengthy or complicated procedure.

 The primary steps you should follow are below.